-Nick has 5 amazing kids (2 boys, 3 girls) and lives just outside of Augusta GA.
+Nick has 5 amazing kids (2 boys, 3 girls).
 Nick and Sarah have a deep faith in God and are deeply passionate about sharing that with not just their children but also others they connect with.
-The Davis family also spends summers on Lake Champlain in northern VT and try to get in as much time as possible boating, hunting and fishing.
+Rally Point Ranch is where Nick and Sarah call home along with their 6 dogs, 3 mini cows and 25 chickens!
+The Davis family loves to hunt, fish and snowboard when time permits!

 Dr. Pam Arnell

 Dr. Arnell has been the Youth Service Officer (YSO) for Giles County, Tennessee, since 2014.
 Before being the YSO, she owned Arnell’s Counseling Service, Inc., as a contract provider for the State of Tennessee for 14 years.
 Dr. Arnell has been an adjunct faculty at Columbia State Community College since 2004, teaching in the Psychology program and some Education classes.
 Dr. Arnell has been a member of the Giles County Fire and Rescue Squad since 2008 and is also a member of the Pulaski Lions Club.
 She served on the Tennessee Suicide Prevention Network as the regional committee chair from 2004- 2011.
 Dr. Arnell also served on the State Advisory Council for the Tennessee Suicide Prevention Network from 2004-2014.
 As part of her dissertation, Dr. Arnell completed an analysis on The Tennessee Strategy for Suicide Prevention based on the original National Strategies for Suicide Prevention.